BorisMichaelRandebrock/42-Exam_collection/Readme.md

 Collection of exercises 42* rank 2

 If the exercise requires a function you will find the coresponding main in the folder of its current level and they will have to be compiled seperately (with the prototype on top).
-This avoids some avoidable mistakes as moulinette is invoking the functions this way.
+This avoids some mistakes as moulinette is invoking the functions this way.
 Also, never push these mains.

 In case of a program, the main is obviously included.